bufbuild-ru/docs/docs/lint/rules/index.md

 - `PACKAGE_SAME_RUBY_PACKAGE` checks that all files with a given package have the same value for the `ruby_package` option.
 - `PACKAGE_SAME_SWIFT_PREFIX` checks that all files with a given package have the same value for the `swift_prefix` option.

-Each of these rules verify that if a given file option is used in one file in a given package, it's used in every file in that package.For example, if you have file `foo_one.proto`:
+Each of these rules verify that if a given file option is used in one file in a given package, it's used in every file in that package.

+For example, if you have file `foo_one.proto`:

 ```protobuf
 // foo_one.proto